rrthomas/ps-printer-app/README.md

   format, so "application/postscript" input is forced through the pstops() filter function.

-- To do not need to re-invent the code for forking into sub-processes so that we can pass data through a sequence of filters, we create a filter function to send the data off to the printer and form a chain of the actually converting filter function (one of pstops() and
+- To avoid the need to re-invent the code for forking into sub-processes so that we can pass data through a sequence of filters, we create a filter function to send the data off to the printer and form a chain of the actually converting filter function (one of pstops() and